travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 ### Redis

-Redis is not started on boot.
+Redis is **not started on boot**.
 To make Travis CI start the service for you, add

     services:
-      - redis
+      - redis-server

 to your `.travis.yml`.